NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 ### Teams setup

-Because of baseline visibility configurations, you must setup GitHub teams in order to provide team members access to repositories.
+Because of baseline visibility configuration (please see Organisation-level settings, above), you must create GitHub teams in to provide individuals access to repositories.
 The minimum recommended setup is as follows:

 - Create one team with the name of your programme (e.g. `Engineering Quality Framework`).
 Add all required members to this team.
 - Create one child team within the team, for admins only (e.g. `Engineering Quality Framework Admins`).
 Add admins only to this team.